The history of PATHS Atlanta Kung Fu is undoubtedly engaging. The PATHS of today and the PATHS of its founding in 2007 are two very different animals.

-Both his mother and father were sick and moved into retirement homes, so he moved again, to be closer to them.
-He unknowingly moved onto the property of one of his ancestors.
-In the heart of Buckhead.
+Both his mother and father were sick and moved into retirement homes, so he moved again to be closer to them.
+He unknowingly moved onto the property of one of his ancestors, right in the heart of Buckhead.
 Soon after, he created the Buckhead Kung Fu Center.

 For years he taught in the heart of Buckhead, Atlanta.
-Although by this point classes were no longer paid only in blood, sweat and tears, some did not have the effort, energy nor time.
-This, along with other lessons in the art of teaching to an evolving student-base, taught him much…During this time he also began to offer value-exchange.
-Those who couldn’t afford the classes could still learn and train, so long as there was an Exchange of Value.
+Traditionally, classes were free, plus blood, sweat, and tears.
+But this changed, as some did not have the effort, energy, or time.
+His teaching style and methods evolved as he learned.
+He also began to offer “value exchange.”
+Those who couldn’t afford the classes could still train, so long as there was an Exchange of Value.
 (See our Pricing page for more on this concept.)

-Being in the heart of Buckhead at its finest hour and on the border of Decatur, Georgia, Sifu Kiessling’s student-base began to pick up steam of an earlier pattern from Athens.
-Most were musicians, singers, artists, etc. One student traded Guitar lessons for Kung Fu lessons.
-Our social hours were music-filled to be sure!
+Being in the heart of Buckhead at its finest hour and on the border of Decatur, Georgia, Sifu Kiessling’s student base began to pick up steam of an earlier pattern from Athens.
+Most of the martial art students were musicians, singers, and artists.
+One student traded Guitar lessons for Kung Fu lessons.
+Our social hours were undeniably music-filled!